How often do you DECIDE to react negatively to those around you?

 - Get to know yourself under great stress, then in the future – notice when you are becoming stressed and try to find ways to recharge or mitigate the stress

-You are made up of a Personality, Intelligence, and Emotional Intelligence, and the only one of these you can really change is your Emotional Intelligence.
+You are made up of a Personality, Intelligence, and Emotional Intelligence.
+The only one of these you can really change is your Emotional Intelligence.
 I hope the lady I saw the other day sees this article.
 She does NOT have to be this way to her husband.
-The lady at the DMV who was extremely rude to the co-worker at the counter beside her, made a choice that could have gone another way.
-You see these people, you post about them on Facebook, you gossip about them to your friends, you judge them.
+The rude lady at the DMV made a choice that could have gone another way.
+You see these people, you post about them on Facebook, you gossip about them to your friends.
+You judge them.
 I just want to make sure you do not BECOME them, and if you already have, I want you to know that you can STOP it, today.
 You absolutely can control your emotions, you can use them to affect a positive change on the world.
 And yes – even anger and sadness can bring positive change when use appropriately.
 We are beautiful, emotional beings, and as in Gerrod Parrott’s chart, we have hundreds of emotions we might display on any given day.
 If you want to be a leader, you will master the correct times and places for your emotions and you will be the example for others to follow.